LLC for Real Estate Agents: Everything You Need to Know

 - Tax Flexibility.
 Having an LLC allows you to take the S Corporation election with the IRS, which can save you money on self-employment taxes.

 - Low Audit Risk.
-According to MarketWatch, an LLC with S Corporation election will likely give you a lower risk of being audited.
-According to them, in 2014 only 0.4% of S Corporations were audited.
+According to Accounting Today, an LLC with S Corporation election will likely give you a lower risk of being audited.
+According to them, in 2018 only 0.22% of S Corporations were audited.

 - Separating Business and Personal Finances.
 A big mistake real estate agents often make when starting out is to combine their business finances with their personal finances, such as when they put business expenses on their personal credit card.
 You can avoid this by having an LLC with a business bank account and thereby lower your chances of personal liability that might occur through the commingling of funds.